-- a.
-An eviction action pursuant to Minnesota Statutes Chapter 504B or other equivalents in other states if the action occurred three (3) or more years before the applicant submits the application; however, eviction actions resulting in a judgment against the tenant may be used to disqualify a tenant if such judgment occurred in the three years prior to the application; - b.
+a.
+An eviction action pursuant to Minnesota Statutes Chapter 504 or other equivalents in other states, if the action occurred three (3) or more years before the applicant submits the application, or if the action occurred during the three years immediately preceding submission of the application but did not result in a judgment entered against the applicant.

+- b.
 Insufficient rental history, unless the applicant in bad faith withholds rental history information that might otherwise form a basis for denial. - c.
-If a landlord uses a minimum income test requiring an income equal to two and half (2.5) times the rent or higher, the landlord must allow an exception to that test where the applicant can demonstrate a history of successful rent payment with an income less than two and a half (2.5) times the rent. - d.
+If a landlord uses a minimum income test requiring an income equal to two and half (2.5) times the rent or higher, the landlord must allow an exception to that test where the applicant can demonstrate a history of successful rent payment with an income less than two and a half (2.5) times the rentthe same or lower ratio of income to rent. - d.
 Exception.
 Whenever local, state, or federal funding or loan requirements for tenant screening conflict with any portion of section Sec.
-193.04, the funding or loan requirements will take precedence over only those portions in conflict.
+193.04, the funding or loan requirements will take precedence over only those portions in conflict. - (4) Individualized assessment.
+A landlord that applies screening criteria that are more prohibitive than the inclusive screening criteria set forth in this section must conduct an individualized assessment for any basis upon which the landlord intends to deny an application.
+In evaluating an applicant using individualized assessment, a landlord must accept and consider all supplemental evidence provided with a completed application to explain, justify, or negate the relevance of potentially negative information revealed by screening.
+Supplemental evidence refers to any written information submitted by the applicant in addition to that provided on the landlord's form application that the applicant believes to be relevant to the applicant's predicted performance as a tenant.
+When evaluating the effect of supplemental evidence on a landlord's decision of acceptance or denial of an applicant, the landlord must also consider: - a.
+The nature and severity of the incidents that would lead to a denial; - b.
+The number and type of the incidents; - c.
+The time that has elapsed since the date the incidents occurred; and - d.
+The age of the individual at the time the incidents occurred.